 Robots.txt is a text file placed in the root folder of a website that tells search engines how to crawl and index websites.
 Not every page on a website needs to be indexed.
 If there are pages on your website you want to keep out of search engines you can use robots.txt to block them from indexing and displaying these pages in their listings.

-While it can keep web pages from becoming discoverable, an improperly setup robots.txt file can seriously hurt your SEO.
-Blocking the wrong file or not following the correct syntax can inhibit Google’s ability to understand your website, or prevent it from showing in search results all together!
+Improperly setup robots.txt files can seriously hurt your website’s SEO.
+Blocking the wrong file or not following the correct syntax can inhibit Google’s ability to understand your website, or prevent it from showing in search results altogether!

 Fetch As Google